Tax Savings with Health Insurance

 By Jason Watson, CPA

 When your S corporation pays for your self-employed health insurance (SEHI), including coverage for your family, that amount is added to Box 1 Wages on your W-2.
 So, your income is artificially increased by the annual amount of premiums.
-However, there are two huge concepts you need to embrace.
+However, there are two huge concepts you need to love and embrace.

 First, Box 3 Social Security Wages and Box 5 Medicare Wages do not get increased by the amount of premiums paid.
 Here is a silly looking, but illustrative W-2.